 This is the deviation of the actual code from the ideal code taking all errors into account (Gain, Offset, Integral Nonlinearity, and other errors) at any point along the transfer function.

 Unipolar Offset Error

-This is the deviation of the first code transition (00...000 to 00...001) from the ideal AIN(+) voltage (AIN(-) + 1/2 LSB).
+This is the deviation of the first code transition $(00 \dots 000$ to $00 \dots 001)$ from the ideal AIN(+) voltage (AIN(-) + 1/2 LSB) when operating in the unipolar mode.

 Positive Full-Scale Error